ydna564/Screen-Reader/README.md

 # Screen Reader

 A tiny macOS **menu-bar gadget**.
-Press **⇧⌘1**, drag a rectangle over any area of the screen, and the text inside is recognised, optionally translated, and **read aloud** in the language you choose from the menu-bar icon — while:
+Press **⇧⌘1**, drag a rectangle over any area of the screen, the text inside is recognised in the language you choose from the menu-bar icon and optionally translated, while:

 - the **selected area stays highlighted** on screen,
 - the **translated text is pinned in a panel beside the selection** as a